stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

 ### Creating Tenant

-Bill, the cluster admin, receives a new request from Acme Corp.'s CTO asking for a new tenant to be onboarded and Anna will be the tenant owner.
+Bill, the cluster admin, receives a new request from Acme Corp.'s CTO asking for a new tenant for Anna's team.

 Bill creates a new tenant `bluesky` in the cluster according to the tenant's profile: